How to Slim Down an Overweight Cat

 Moisture plays an important role in your cat's digestion and nutrient distribution.
 Kibble-fed cats are often dehydrated because, instinctually, cats don't drink enough water.
 They need to get most of their moisture from their diet.

-A well-hydrated cat is going to have healthier digestion, and a wet diet will help to move nutrients around your cat's body more efficiently.
+A well-hydrated cat will have healthier digestion, and a wet diet will help move nutrients around your cat's body more efficiently.
 By using nutrients and calories better, your cat's body will be better at distributing energy to support activity.

 Canned Foods are Calorie Dense

-Wet cat food is naturally more calorie dense than kibble diets because they require fewer filler ingredients and fewer carbs to create the texture.
+Wet cat food is naturally more calorie-dense than kibble diets because it requires fewer filler ingredients and fewer carbs to create the texture.
 This allows your cat's diet to focus more on high-quality meats that support a healthy weight.

-Canned foods do need to be properly portion controlled to support weight loss, but they are highly palatable and encourage scheduled feeding times instead of grazing.
-Here are a few of our top picks:
+Canned foods do need to be properly portion controlled to support weight loss (especially if your cat eats a lot of the most stuff), but they are highly palatable and encourage scheduled feeding times instead of grazing.

 OmegaAlpha Probiotic 8